metaphysika/EI-Exam-Outliers-EDA/README.md

 [Link](https://pixelhero.com/exposure-index-outliers/) to blog post about case.

 NOTE: I am not uploading the actual data or jupyter notebook for protected patient data concerns.
+This is meant to be a demonstration of the type of EDA I do in my role as an Associate Medical Physicst.

 # Problem